Art and culture in Oud-West

 Lab111

-The programming of the quirky cult cinema, Lab111 is as unconventional as the setting.
-Located in a former pathological anatomical lab, you’ll find a range of special screenings, animated features, modern classic and in-depth documentaries on the agenda alongside regular showings with English subtitles.
-The space also hosts contemporary art exhibitions, lectures and concerts whilst the media cafe, studios and workshop rooms are a great meeting ground for the city’s creatives to discuss ideas or grab a bite to eat.
+The programming of the quirky cult cinema, Lab111, is as unconventional as the setting.
+Located in a former pathological anatomical lab, you’ll find a range of special screenings, animated features, modern classics and in-depth documentaries on the agenda, alongside regular showings with English subtitles.
+The space also hosts contemporary art exhibitions, lectures, and concerts.
+At the same time, the media cafe, studios, and workshop rooms are great meeting grounds for the city’s creatives to discuss ideas or grab a bite to eat.

 Orgelpark

 Housed in the heritage-listed Parkkerk close to Vondelpark, Orgelpark is an international concert hall that aims to give a new face to the church organ in contemporary music culture.
-During unique performances which unfold throughout the year, the organ takes centre stage but is integrated into new musical presentations by organists, composers and other artists.
+During unique performances that unfold throughout the year, the organ takes centre stage but is integrated into new musical presentations by organists, composers, and other artists.

 De Filmhallen